ethanjaredlee/library-reserve/README.md

 ## Future Development
 * Specify which room to reserve
 * Send an email or notification if reservation process of the room fails

+## Using this program
+Create a settings.py file and create a list of Person objects called ROOM_RESERVERS whose names will be used to reserve library rooms